Programs & Initiatives

 To learn more about the Ginn Academy's Life Coaches program, click here.

 Marion Motley Scholarship

 In partnership with College Now Greater Cleveland, Browns Give Back awards two $10,000 scholarships annually to deserving students who are on track to graduate from high school and whose long-term career goals include working in education or for a professional sports organization in some capacity.
-Now in its twelfth year, more than $240,000 of scholarship funds have been awarded to 24 students with limited income means and/or first-generation college student.
-92% of recipients graduate or are on track to graduate in six years.
-This is compared to the 26% national average for a similar demographic of students.
+Now in its thirteenth year, more than $260,000 of scholarship funds have been awarded to 26 students with limited income means and/or first-generation college student.
+93% of recipients graduate or are on track to graduate in six years.
+This is compared to the 42% national average for students receiving the federal Pell grant.